 From 2003 to January 2013, Ron was painting acrylic landscapes using an ‘essentialist’ style, focusing on the shapes and contours of landscape, omitting detail.
 These contemporary, stylized landscapes were sold through The Avenue Gallery, The Plaza Galleries, Webster Galleries Inc. and the Peninsula Gallery and four one man shows were held at The Avenue Gallery in 2005, 2006, 2007 and 2009.

 Ron’s latest series – realistic, atmospheric landscapes painted in oil – represent a marked change from his original representational wildlife pieces and his later contemporary essentialist landscapes.
 Embracing oil as a medium has allowed Ron’s paintings to become more subtly blended and opened up new artistic avenues.
-These oils are now available at the Avenue Gallery in Victoria, the West End Gallery in Edmonton, Webster Galleries in Calgary and the Peninsula Gallery in Sidney.
-Ron has already had two one man shows in 2014 at the Webster Galleries in April and the Avenue Gallery in October.
+These oils are now available at the West End Gallery in Victoria and the White Rock Gallery in White Rock, BC.

 Ron and his family now live in Victoria, after having lived in Comox on Vancouver Island and in Kimberley in the Kootenay Valley.
-The British Columbia coastline on Vancouver Island, the Rocky Mountains and the foothills of Alberta now provide the inspiration for his paintings.
+The British Columbia coastline on Vancouver Island and the Rocky Mountains still provide the inspiration for his paintings.